Counterfactual Inference for Consumer Choice Across Many Product Categories: Related Work

 Despite the reputation that Bayesian methods have for being slow computationally, this model is scalable across large data set sizes\footnotemark{} due to its use of mean-field variational inference to approximate the computationally intractable exact posterior.

-The HPF model is related to the extensive recommender systems literature that uses matrix-factorization-based techniques to predict what items (movies, links, articles, search results, etc.) that a user will enjoy based on their previous choice behavior \citep{Koren2009,Bobadilla2013}.
+The HPF model is related to the extensive recommender systems literature that uses matrix-factorization-based techniques to predict what items (movies, links, articles, search results, etc.) a user will enjoy based on their previous choice behavior \citep{Koren2009,Bobadilla2013}.
 A core insight of this literature is that it is often very effective to predict a user's interests based on the preferences of other users who have similar tastes.
 These approaches try to find a lower dimensional approximation of the full matrix of user and item preferences. \footnote{The matrix has one row for each user and one column for each item.
 The $i,j$ entry corresponds to how much user $i$ ``likes'' item $j$.
-We often only observe some of the entries of this large matrix, and would like to make predictions for the unobserved entries. e.g.\ predict how much a user will like a movie that they haven't watched or rated yet.} The resulting factorization often is able to make accurate predictions and can also provide an interpretable representation of the user preferences in the data. \cite{Jacobs2016} applies a related approach known as latent Dirichlet allocation (LDA) towards the task of predicting consumer purchases in online markets with large product assortments.
-However, their approach stays closer to the existing recommender systems literature.
-They focus on predicting which new products a consumer will buy, rather than focusing on predicting responses to price changes or patterns of substitution between similar products as we do in this paper.
+We often only observe some of the entries of this large matrix, and would like to make predictions for the unobserved entries. e.g.\ predict how much a user will like a movie that they haven't watched or rated yet.} The resulting factorization often is able to make accurate predictions and can also provide an interpretable representation of the user preferences in the data.

-In our empirical exercise using data from a supermarket loyalty program, we show that simultaneously modeling consumers' decisions across multiple product categories helps improve our ability to characterize individual level preferences relative to estimating preferences in each category independently.
+In our empirical exercise, using data from a supermarket loyalty program, we show that simultaneously modeling consumers' decisions across multiple product categories helps improve our ability to characterize individual level preferences relative to estimating preferences in each category independently.
 This has similarities to the growing area of transfer learning in machine learning \citep{Pan2010,Oquab2014} in which training a model on one domain (e.g.\ one for which large amounts of data are available) can help improve the model's ability to make predictions in a different domain (potentially one for which less data is available).
-This insight may have applications in other economics and marketing contexts, e.g.\ data on consumers' purchasing decisions in one domain in which purchases are frequent (grocery stores) may be able to improve our ability to estimate consumer demand in a seemingly unrelated domain in which purchases are much less frequent (cars).
+This insight may have applications in other economics and marketing contexts, for example, data on consumers' purchasing decisions in one domain in which purchases are frequent (grocery stores) may be able to improve our ability to estimate consumer demand in a seemingly unrelated domain in which purchases are much less frequent (cars).